-We will continue to seek federal, state, and local funding to create new beds, and will work actively with landlords to identify existing beds that can be repurposed to serve CH persons.
-Our Governor's Office works with us through the NC Interagency Council for Coordinating Homeless Programs to implement collaboration and policies aimed at ending homelessness in our state, and the state's Consolidated Plan provides for development of additional permanent supportive housing using HOME & NC Housing Trust Fund funding to increase permanent housing.
-We will continue to redesign our system with the assistance of HPRP dollars to prevent households from becoming homeless and to rapidly re-house households in order to reduce chronic homelessness.
-In addition to seeking Housing Authority preferences for this population, we will continue & increase the use of SOAR to access SSI/SSDI benefits.
-These benefits allow chronically homeless persons to access targeted units in our Tax Credit properties.
+We will continue to seek federal, state & local funding to create new beds & will work with programs to repurpose existing beds for CH.
+Our Governor's Office works with us through the NC ICCHP to collaborate and implement policies aimed at ending homelessness, and the state's Consolidated Plan provides additional PSH funds using HOME & NC Housing Trust Fund.
+We are redesigning our system with HPRP dollars to prevent homelessness and to rapidly re-house households in order to reduce CH.
+Our CoC leadership is advocating for disabled homeless to be included in the current DOJ settlement for Olmstead infractions.
+We hope to obtain rental assistance & needed services through this settlement.
+CoC leadership has secured commitment from the State for conducting a Medicaid crosswalk to allow community agencies to provide tenancy supports that would be billable through Medicaid.
+The ability to provide these services will allow us to target existing housing resources to the chronically homeless.